DLesmes/cv_detection_segmentation_tf/README.md

-# object detection and segmentation feat tf
+# Object detection and segmentation ft. tf
 📖 Notes, notebooks, and resources from the course 👾 object detection and segmentation feat tf